Heikki2020/fbx-2-blender-bridge/README.md

-# FBX to Blender - A Bridging App
+# Double-Click FBX Viewer: A Blender Bridging App

 Double-click an FBX file to import it into Blender.